-Pioneering seaweed conservation and restoration in the UK and globally
+Pioneering seaweed conservation and restoration in the UK and overseas.

-Pioneering seaweed conservation and restoration in the UK and globally
+Pioneering seaweed conservation and restoration in the UK and overseas.

-We are a non-profit organisation, set up to champion the socioeconomic and ecological benefits of seaweeds and to protect the
+We are a non-profit community organisation set up in 2022 to champion the socioeconomic and ecological benefits of seaweeds and to protect their survival in an increasing stressed marine environment.
+We work with local communities to create and build restoration methods that incorporate users of the marine environment.

 Recycled Shell Reeftiles